 If you are unfamiliar with the Pearl Lemon Group, you may be surprised to learn that it is only about five years old in 2022.
 And that’s Pearl Lemon, the parent firm.
 Other divisions in our company are substantially younger.
 Despite this, we’ve received numerous national awards in both the UK and the US, have grown into a profitable six-figure business, and are constantly expanding.
 Growth hacking is responsible for a big part of this.

 That last bit is important too.
-Growth hacking may be an accepted practice now, but it’s one that changes all the time.
+Growth hacking in London may be an accepted practice now, but it’s one that changes all the time.
 What worked last year, last month or even last week in terms of marketing, promotion, sales and growth may now be useless.
 A good growth hacker is always learning, observing and changing up their thinking.

 Want to work with Deepak on growth hacking for your latest business venture?
 Get in touch here.